JBroks/GB-Accidents-Dashboard/README.md

 **User Story 7:** As a transport researcher I would use the statistics in my thesis / paper to describe the current safety situation on British roads on both national and regional level.

-**User Story 8:** As a planner / policy maker I would like to use analysis coming from the dashboard to include it in regional development plans to describe the current safety situation.
+**User Story 8:** As a planner / policy maker I would like to include some figures regarding accidents (without preparing all calculations myself), to include it in regional development plans to describe the current safety situation.

 **User Story 9:** As a user I would like to know what was the original dataset so I can quote it in my thesis / report / analysis;

-**User Story 9:** As a user I would like to be able to easily reset my selection of filters in order to anayse the data using different filters.
+**User Story 10:** As a user I would like to be able to easily reset my selection of filters in order to anayse the data using different filters.

 ### Mockups & Wireframes